Metabolic Disorders and Cancer Research Centre

 Obesity plays an important role in the pathogenesis of insulin resistance and type 2 diabetes mellitus (T2DM).
 Morbidly obese patients are at higher risk of T2DM, hypertension, hyperlipidaemia and cardiovascular disease.
 Weight reduction is therefore a key intervention goal for people with obesity.
 Under the National Health Service (NHS) in the UK, weight loss is achieved through the NHS Tiered Care Weight Management Pathway.

-However, the profound weight loss and metabolic improvement observed after the weight loss treatment and surgery varies among the participants.
-In order to explain the key novel molecules involved in metabolic recovery following weight loss management Dr Aparna Duggirala's research aims to understand the role of genetic variations, epigenetic marks and metabolomic changes.
+However, the profound weight loss and metabolic improvement observed after weight loss treatment and surgery varies among the patients.
+To explain the key novel molecules involved in metabolic recovery following weight loss management, Dr Aparna Duggirala's research aims to understand the role of genetic variations, epigenetic marks and metabolomic changes.

 The research projects include: